spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/02-aks.md

 </InfoBox>

 * Once the roles and role bindings are created these roles can be linked to the Groups created in Azure AD.
 * The users can now access the Azure clusters with the complete benefits of AAD.
-To get the user-specific kubeconfig file please run the following command:
+To get the user-specific Kubeconfig file please run the following command:

 		  az aks get-credentials --resource-group <resource-group> --name <cluster-name>